TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

          integrated into TYPO3 when the last digit of the version changes, it is safe to assume it will be compatible with any upcoming version of the corresponding branch, thus ``.99``).
-Also the extension has been tested and is known to work properly with PHP 5.3, 5.4 and 5.5.
-It will conflict with the DAM (any version) and it is suggested that it might be worth installing "tt\_news" (version at least 2.5.0).
+Also the extension has been tested and is known to work properly with PHP 7.2, 7.3 and 7.4.
+It will conflict with "templavoilaplus" (any version) and it is suggested that it might be worth installing "news" (version at least 7.3.0).
+         Be aware that you should add *at least* the TYPO3 and PHP version constraints to this file to make sure everything is working properly.

  - :Key:
          state